Project

 What do you think?

-Updated by Martin Jacquet about 2 years ago
+Updated by Martin Jacquet over 2 years ago

 If b describes the solid friction internal to the motor, then I believe that both should be considered in our model since the dominant term is function of the motor speed: